ShorelineCrypto/FuturebitMoonlander2_SoloMiner/README.md

 Alternatively, one can set up 1 mining pool + 1 solo mining full node for the ASIC to rotate every 1 minute.
  The 1 mining pool result is not as good as the 2 solo mode setup, but still rotate on mixed style can solve the "ALL POOL DEAD" problem.

+## Experimental feature to boost reward on reset
+"--expiry 10" can boost more rewards on reset.
+However, several "ALL POOL DEAD" errors should be expected on reset.
+This is not recommended default feature because it does require human intervention and watching the operation on two rotating nodes solo mining.
+When "ALL POOL DEAD" error hit, the bfgminer needs to be killed and restarted manually.